RETINOIDS vs. ROSEHIP OIL

 Prescription tretinoin is usually 0.025% to 0.05% or higher.
 That being said, the amount of retinoic acid in rosehip oil is not significant enough to scratch the surface of skin rejuvenation.

-Other than being formulated with nourishing rosehip oil and probably smelling good (due to a blend of essential oils), I'd proceed with a high level of skepticism in regards to the retinoic acid claim.
+Other than being formulated with nourishing rosehip oil and probably smelling good (due to a blend of essential oils), I'd proceed with a high level of skepticism in regard to the retinoic acid claim.
 Please beware of the misinformation and marketing jargon used by many cosmetic brands misinterpreting the term "retinoic" or "clean" retinol in the name of their retinol-free products.
-As I explained, there is no such thing as clean and dirty/toxic retinol!
+As I explained, there is no such thing as clean and dirty/toxic retinol.

 If you've been on the lookout for an effective vegan vitamin A product without retinol, look no further and try Beleza by Z Vitamin 'A' Renewal Elixir.
 This plant-based high-performance elixir powered by hydroxypinacolone retinoate (HPR) is an ester of all-trans retinoic acid, which works without the dryness, itching, and sun sensitivity commonly experienced with retinol.